groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ## Means of Verification

-There are 3 types of linux repository verification,
+There are 3 types of Linux repository verification,

-* rpm - The signature of each RPM file is verified with "rpm -K"
+* rpm - The signature of each RPM file is verified with `rpm -K`
 * repomd - The repomd.xml file is verified and only the hashes of each file are checked
 * deb - The Release file is verified and only the hashes of each file are checked

 There are seven other types of verification